At Webb Middle School, Secretary of Education Cardona discusses importance of multilingual education

 U.S. Secretary of Education Miguel Cardona made a stop in Austin to visit educators and parents at Webb Middle School on Friday morning.

-During Cardona's visit, he spoke about the importance of multilingual accessibility during a roundtable discussion.
+During his visit, Cardona spoke about the importance of multilingual accessibility during a roundtable discussion.
 Cardona's stop in Austin comes after his Raise the Bar: Lead the World trip, where he promoted "academic excellence" and created "pathways for global engagements by providing every student with a pathway to multilingualism."

 "Bilingualism multiculturalism is a superpower, I've said that.
-And in my career, my ability to culture switch and to understand different cultures has helped me get to where I am right now, where I'm advising the president," said Cardona.
+And in my career, my ability to culture switch and to understand different cultures has helped me get to where I am right now, where I'm advising the president," Cardona said.
 "What you feel, what makes you feel inferior, is an asset that you'll value later."

 You can learn more about his session here.